Digital cruising and the baths

 Potential trade-offs

-• Some users may still cruise digitally instead of actually going in — chatting and connecting through the bathhouse’s listing but drawing away some potential customers
+- Some users may still cruise digitally instead of actually going in — chatting and connecting through the map and drawing away some potential customers

 On the whole, Sniffies appears to be positive for bathhouses that already have some baseline activity.